memfault/interrupt/_posts/2022-08-10-memfault-bluetooth.md

 Adding Memfault to our Blecon modem implementation gives us the confidence to iterate fast, knowing that if something goes wrong in the field we will be able to find out what and issue a fix quickly.

 Device observability is something that you don’t go back from once you’ve tried it.
 We remember the pain of dealing with customers facing issues that were hard to reproduce.
 Is it the hardware?
 Some specific environmental condition?
 The specific way the customer is using the device?
-All of these questions were difficult to answer, and in the extreme cases they would lead to someone being sent to the customer’s site to understand what was going on.
-They always led to a lot of time being spent that the engineering team would have rather used improving the product.
+All of these questions were difficult to answer, and in extreme cases, they would lead to someone being sent to the customer’s site to understand what was going on.
+They always led to a lot of time being spent that the engineering team would have rather used to improve the product.

 As an engineer, along with firmware update capabilities, device observability gives you an amazing toolbox to build great products, fast.

 I hope that this blog post gives you some good insight into how Memfault can be integrated with a non-IP transport like Blecon, and the benefits it can bring to your product development flow.

 I’m also intrigued by the comments we’ve had that Blecon could be an easy way to enable Memfault for devices that don’t have connectivity.
-Adding a BLE module in your design won’t hurt your BOM or power consumption much, so could be an easy way to add wireless diagnostics to a product.
+Adding a BLE module to your design won’t hurt your BOM or power consumption much, so could be an easy way to add wireless diagnostics to a product.

 _If you are building products and interested in learning more about using Blecon with Memfault, drop us an email at [hello@blecon.net](mailto:hello@blecon.net).
 We are also currently running an early access program, so if you want to get a modem breakout board to try it yourself, you can apply at [https://www.blecon.net/early-access](https://www.blecon.net/early-access)_